milsiy/bfc/README.md

 # bfc
 A Brainfuck compiler, made in ~~about~~ way more than 2 days.

+# Requirements
+GCC, comes with every Linux machine to ever exist.

 # Building for dummies
 To build this compiler, run
 ```